 The diversity of the Company's employees is a tremendous asset.
 We are firmly committed to providing equal opportunity in all aspects of employment and will not tolerate any illegal discrimination or harassment of any kind.
 Examples include derogatory comments based on racial or ethnic characteristics and unwelcome sexual advances.
-Refer to the Company's Policy Against Harassment for more information.
+Refer to the Company's Policy Against Harassment, as set forth in the Employee Guidelines, for more information.